DreadSpaghetti/DnDCheatsheetTemplates/Classes/Fighter/Fighter Subclasses/Eldritch Knight Subclass (PHB)/Eldritch Knight Subclass Features Drag'n'Drop.md

 #### Spell Slots
-The Eldritch Knight Spellcasting table shows how many spell slots you have to cast your spells of 1st level and higher.
+The Eldritch Knight Spellcasting table shows how many spell slots you have to cast your wizard spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.